fbenard/Oompa-Loompa/README.md

 # Oompa Loompa

 >
-_Oompa Loompa — Native of Loompaland, usually tending towards attributes of small size, an orange commplexion, and green hair; the first recorded information of them comes to us from Roahld Dahl, the author of Charlie and the Chocolate Factory._
+_Oompa Loompa — Native of Loompaland, usually tending towards attributes of small size, an orange commplexion, and green hair._

 >
 (Source: Urban Dictionnary)

+Oompa Loompa is also a PHP component that makes parallelization a reality in PHP applications.

 ## Install